unbit/uwsgi-docs/SSLScaling.rst

 Starting from uWSGI 1.5-dev an implementation (based on the stud project) of distributed caching has been added.

-Step 1: using the uWSGI cache for storing SSL sessions
+Setup 1: using the uWSGI cache for storing SSL sessions
 ******************************************************

 You can configure the SSL subsystem of uWSGI to use the shared cache.
 The SSL sessions timeout will